seanhagen/workernator/docs/designed.md

 As part of the definition of a job, each job has a 'type'.
 This type defines what the job does, as well as what arguments it expects.

 In addition to the three pre-defined jobs ( "Fibonacci", "Expression Evaluator", and "Wait Then Send" ), there is also a '0-th' job type: `Noop`.
 This is because in Go, the default value for a variable with type `JobType` is 0.
 Rather than have this be the value for an "actual" job, instead this is assigned to a job that does nothing and doesn't print anything.
-This way, a configuration, programmer, or simple clumsy-fingered mistake won't start the wrong job.
+This way a configuration error, programmer flub, or simple clumsy-fingered mistake won't start the wrong job.

 ##### Job Request Messages